Spottail shiner: Geographic distribution

-Notropis species mainly live in streams and rivers but can be found in larger lakes.
+Hudsonius species mainly live in streams and rivers but can be found in larger lakes.
 They can be found 3 to 60 ft deep, on substrates of sand and gravel.
-The spottail shiner is one of more common species of the genus Notropis.
+The spottail shiner is one of more common species of the genus Hudsonius.
 Spottail shiners are native to Canada and the United States.
-They are found in the St. Lawrence River in Quebec, Chattahoochee River and Altamaha River in Georgia, the Mackenzie River basin in Canada, Ohio Illinois, the Hudson Bay, some lakes throughout Montana, and the Great Lakes.
+They are found in the St. Lawrence River in Quebec, Chattahoochee River and Altamaha River in Georgia, the Mackenzie River basin in Canada, northern Ohio, southern Illinois, the Hudson Bay, some lakes throughout Montana, and the Great Lakes.
 They can also be found in some lakes in the upper northeast region of the United States.
 These spottail shiners seem to have only occupied the areas of Canada and United States that they are currently distributed today, with the exception of Montana.
 It seems that the shiners have been introduced in lakes through Montana in order to become bait for some of the larger gaming fish such as the walleye.